 The famous Na’Pali coastline is a highlight of Kauai.
 The Kalalau Trail is the best way to explore this coastline up close.
 Recognized as one of the worlds most dangerous hikes, come ready for a grueling hike.
 The reward at the end of the hike is worth every ounce of pain and struggle to get here.
 Along the way, there are several offshoots and trails to explore.

 The Ultimate Guide for the Kalalau Trail will walk you through everything you need to know for this hike.
 For more to do in Kauai, check out our guide for camping and permits in Kauai: Camping and Permits in Kauai.

 Permits are required to hike past mile 6 on the Kalalau Trail, the Hanakoa junction.
-Plan ahead an book your permits in advance.
+Plan ahead and book permits in advance.
 Tickets often sell out.
-Permits are obtained from the State of Hawaii camping reservation system.
-If tickets are sold out for your preferred dates, check every morning at 8:30am-9am (Hawaii time), as they reopen cancelled reservations.
+Permits are obtained from the Hawaii camping reservation system.
+If tickets are sold out for your preferred dates, check every morning at 8:30 am – 9 am (Hawaii time), as they reopen canceled reservations.
 The cost is $15 per night for Hawaiian residents, and $20 per night for out-of-state (per person).
 Book your permits HERE.

-Many hike this trail without a permit, including the dozens of people who physically live at Kalalau Beach for free.
+People hike this trail without a permit, including the dozens of locals who physically live at Kalalau Beach illegally.
 During our hike, there was an undercover park ranger requesting to see permits for anyone with a pack on.
 Please support Hawaii and buy a permit for this hike.

 How to Get to the Kalalau Trail

 The trailhead starts in the Ha’ena State Park, at Ka’a Beach.
 A good option is to stay at the Ha’ena Beach park the night before the hike.
 It is located 1.2 miles from the trailhead.
 For more on booking permits for Ha’ena Beach (county park) read more here.

 Kalalau Trail Hike Details

-Kalalau trail – 12 miles one way, 6 hours
+Kalalau trail distance – 12 miles one way, 6 hours

 Hanakapi’ai trail – 2 miles one way, 1 hour 45 minutes